 Shedding of hair, brittle nails, and dull skin a few months after giving birth to a baby are common issues.
 If you are wondering about taking hair, skin, and nails vitamins while breastfeeding, we have an answer for you.

 The body goes through a lot during pregnancy and giving birth to a baby.
 And if you choose to breastfeed, that’s an additional strain (worthy strain) on your body.

 While the body is starting to go back to a pre-pregnancy state after giving birth to a baby, you can certainly see drastic changes in your skin, nail, and hair.

-Worst of all changes that your postpartum body goes through is dramatically losing a lot of hair, change in the texture of your hair and stretch marks (ugh!).
-While changes in skin (other than stretch marks) and nails are still manageable, dealing with thinning hair is a little difficult considering the relationship we have with our hair.
+Worst of all changes that your postpartum body goes through is dramatically losing a lot of hair, a change in the texture of your hair, and stretch marks (ugh!).
+While changes in the skin (other than stretch marks) and nails are still manageable, dealing with thinning hair is a little difficult considering the relationship we have with our hair.

 - Can you Take Emergen-C While Breastfeeding?

 - 3 Clever Hacks for Wearing Nursing Pads without a Bra while Breastfeeding

 - What is Hair, Skin, and Nails Vitamins?

 - Can I take Hair, Skin, and Nails vitamins while Breastfeeding?